40th ward, Chicago

 The 40th Ward is one of 50 wards that make up the Chicago City Council.

 The ward includes several diverse neighborhoods surrounding Rosehill Cemetery, including Lincoln Square, Budlong Woods, Bowmanville, West Ridge, Edgewater and West Andersonville.
 The area is bordered approximately by the Chicago River to the West, Lawrence Avenue to the South, and Clark Street to the East.
 The boundaries of the ward changed slightly before the 2015 election [see map].

-Alderman
+Aldermen

 The ward is represented in the Chicago City Council by an alderman, a position that comes up for election every 4 years.
 In the 2019 election, Andre Vasquez, a Democratic Socialist, won 54% of the vote to become the alderman of the 40th Ward.

 The previous aldermen for the 40th Ward include the following men: